 The Division of Utilities and Solid Waste Management (DUSWM) is responsible for the planning, design and management of the County's solid waste management system and programs.
 The County's primary disposal facilities are located at its 529-acre Reich's Ford Road Landfill property, which includes the 72-acre Site A landfill, the 58-acre Site B landfill, and a 17-acre rubblefill.
 The Site A landfill ceased operating in August 1997 and its closure was completed in December 1998.
 Closure construction included the deployment of a synthetic cap, a landfill gas extraction and collection system, and a flaring system.
 Site A is maintained as an open, grassed space.
 To the south of Site A is a closed rubblefill.
-The County operates a yard waste processing operation on the rubblefill footprint.
 Since the County's rubblefill was unlined, it was closed on September, 2001, in accordance with State regulations.
-The construction contract for the Rubble Fill closure and capping was initiated in September, 2005.
-Final acceptance of this contract occurred in August, 2007 and a bituminous-improved surface for the yard waste processing operation was completed in May 2008.
+The construction contract for the rubblefill closure and capping was initiated in September, 2005, with final acceptance in August, 2007 and a bituminous-improved surface for the yard waste processing operation was completed in May 2008.
 As a post closure end use, the rubblefill site is being used for yard waste processing.
-Rubble or Construction and Demolition debris is accepted and co-disposed primarily at Cell 3 in the Site B landfill or transferred to other solid waste facilities along with municipal solid waste.
-The latter being the principle means of disposal for these wastes.
+Rubble or construction and demolition debris is accepted and co-disposed primarily at Cell 3 in the Site B landfill or transferred to other solid waste facilities along with municipal solid waste.
+The latter are the principal means of disposal for these wastes.

-The State approved the original Site B landfill permit documents in fiscal year 1995.
-Site B, adjacent to Site A, includes an 18-acre Cell 1, a 28-acre Cell 2 and a 12-acre Cell 3.
 All of the disposal cells within Site B are constructed with a double composite liner system.
 Cell 1 construction was completed and operational by January 1997.
 Cell 1 reached its interim capacity prematurely in August 2000, resulting in the immediate need to temporarily transfer waste to an out-of-state landfill.
 This temporary waste transfer operation lasted until the construction of the first half of Cell 2 was completed and operational in August 2001.
 Construction of the second half of Cell 2 was completed and operational by November 2003.
 Cell 2 reached approximately 95% of its capacity in December 2005, at which time waste transfer operations were initiated.
 The construction of the sub title D liner system for third Cell was completed in August 2006 and is in service receiving approximately 50 tons per day ("TPD") of waste.
 An active gas extraction system was installed at Site B Cells 1 and 2 in 2010 in conjunction with the landfill gas to energy project through DCO Energy.

-Leachate from both Site A and B landfills is processed at an onsite Leachate Treatment Plant located between Site A and Site B. This facility collects and treats leachate and discharges the treated effluent into Bush Creek.
+Leachate from both Site A and B landfills is currently processed at an onsite Leachate Treatment Plant located between Site A and Site B. This facility collects and treats leachate and discharges the treated effluent into Bush Creek.
 The County also operates a comprehensive Groundwater and Gas Monitoring Program for Sites A, B and the rubblefill.
-DUSWM started construction in June 2012 on a project that extends a sewer interceptor along Bush Creek to a point where the Leachate Treatment Plant discharge could be connected, eliminating the Leachate Plant's direct discharge into Bush Creek.
+DUSWM started construction in June 2012 on a project that extends a sanitary sewer interceptor along Bush Creek to a point where the Leachate Treatment Plant discharge could be connected, eliminating the Leachate Plant's direct discharge into Bush Creek.

 Construction of Cells 1 and 2 was funded with proceeds from the County's Public Facilities Bonds of 1995 and 2000, respectively.
-Funding for the Leachate Treatment Plant, Stormwater Diversion Project, Site A Closure Project, and Cell 3 Construction and Rubblefill Closure Project was from the MD Dept. of the Environment ("MDE") Revolving Loan Program.
+Funding for the Leachate Treatment Plant, Stormwater Diversion Project, Site A Closure Project, and Cell 3 Construction and Rubblefill Closure Project was from the Maryland Department of the Environment ("MDE") Revolving Loan Program.